1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsThe Kahlert Foundation Utah Granting Guidelines is sponsored by The Kahlert Foundation.
 The Kahlert Foundation supports nonprofit organizations primarily located in Salt Lake, Summit, and Utah Counties.
-Their current areas of focus include Health Care, Education, Youth Programs, Veterans, and Human Services.
+Their focus areas include Health Care, Education, Youth Programs, Veterans, and Human Services.

 Get alerted about grants like this